Please scroll down to locate the dates/times and registration links for this programme.

 The guided learning hours for this course are 37 hours.
 The course is delivered over an eight-week period.
 Candidates are expected to attend all four half-day live training sessions (12 hours total) and spend the additional time to complete the course assessment.
 Individuals that opt for participation in the Implementation Support Pathway will be on the programme for a further twelve weeks.

 How is the course assessed?

 The course is accredited and therefore course candidates must complete the course assessment to achieve the award and the Level 5 Safeguarding Adults for Managers Accredited Course accreditation.

 The Level 5 Safeguarding Adults for Managers Accredited Course assessment includes:

 - Online assessment

 Why should you complete this course?
 What is in it for you?

-This course offers enhanced skills and can also be used in conjunction with a teaching qualification by individuals wishing to deliver safeguarding training in their own service.
-Cascade safeguarding infographic resources are available to support teaching and learning in team meetings or in training.
+As an accredited course, our Level 5 Safeguarding Adults for Managers Accredited Course offers great employment prospects to potential future employers.
+This course offers enhanced skills and may also be used in conjunction with a teaching qualification by individuals wishing to deliver safeguarding training in their own service (at the discretion of their organisations).
+Cascade safeguarding resources are available to support teaching and learning.

 What is the location, date and time of the course?